-Appendix B. National Language Support (NLS) Reference
+National Language Support (NLS) reference

-This reference provides the following information:

-- "National Language Support Checklist" - "List of National Language Support Subroutines" on page 188
+This section provides information on the National Language Support Checklist and National Language Support Subroutines.

-National Language Support Checklist
+National Language Support checklist

 The National Language Support (NLS) Checklist provides a way to analyze a program for NLS dependencies.
 By going through this list, one can determine what, if any, NLS functions must be considered.
 This is useful for both programming and testing.
 If you identify a set of NLS items that a program depends on, a test strategy can be developed.
 This facilitates a common approach to testing all programs.